My name is Virgil Anderson and I am just one of many victims of workplace asbestos exposure.

 I was born and raised in the small, blue collar town of Williamson, West Virginia.
-When my father, a coal miner, died when I was just eight years old, it put my family in a tough financial situation.
-As soon as I was old enough, I went to work to earn a paycheck, but I didn’t mind.
-I actually loved the work.
+My father was a coal miner and died when I was only eight years old.
+His death put my family in a tough financial situation.
+As soon as I was old enough, I went to work to earn a paycheck.
+I didn’t mind, because I actually loved the work.
 I worked in demolition and excavation throughout high school.
-Without many skills, but a passion to work and earn for my family, this was the only kind of job I could get and, although it was rewarding, it was difficult.
+Without many skills, but a passion to work and earn for my family, this was the only kind of job I could get.
+Although it was rewarding, it was also difficult.

-The work involved tearing buildings down, often by hand.
-It was hard grueling work, and while I didn’t mind it, what I didn’t know was that many of the buildings were full of asbestos.
+The work involved tearing down old buildings.
+The work was grueling and often had to be done by hand.
+What I didn’t know was that many of the buildings were full of asbestos.
 Before the risks of asbestos exposure were well known, this harmful mineral was used in all kinds of building materials, from insulation to wall board.
-I remember that the dust from the materials that I and the other workers tore down hung in the air around us.
+I remember that the dust from the materials often hung in the air around us.
 Day after day, we worked in a haze of dust that included asbestos fibers.

 …the accumulated dust from the asbestos used in [car parts] would become airborne.